The Superior Spider-Man: Television

-The Superior Spider-Man storyline is adapted into the second season of Spider-Man, with the character voiced by Robbie Daymond (Superior Spider-Man's body) and Scott Menville (Otto Octavius' inner thought monologues).
+The Superior Spider-Man storyline is adapted into the second season of the 2017 Spider-Man animated series, with the character voiced by Robbie Daymond (Superior Spider-Man's body) and Scott Menville (Otto Octavius' inner thought monologues).
 In this continuity, Octavius is forced to transfer his consciousness from his body into the Living Brain before eventually reaching Spider-Man's body and trapping Peter Parker's mind inside of the Living Brain's Neuro Cortex computer.
 Becoming inspired by his host's memories of Ben Parker, Octavius vows to reinvent and prove himself superior.
 While inside the web-slinger's body, Octavius efficiently balances out crime-fighting with his regular life and befriends Midtown High assistant science teacher Anna Maria Marconi.
 However, his aggressive behavior raises Miles Morales's suspicions, so he calls in the Avengers to investigate.
 All the while, Peter attempts to escape from the Living Brain and avoid being deleted by Max Modell before downloading himself into Octavius' discarded tentacle harness, discovering Octavius' troubled past along the way.
 After forming a fragile alliance with him to stop A.I.M.'s new leader MODOK, the Avengers are unable to find proof that something is wrong with the Superior Spider-Man and call off their investigation.
-Furthermore, Morales and Peter, after discovering that the harness' circuitry was also slowly degrading the latter's consciousness, are unable to convince Octavius to switch bodies again.
+Miles and Peter, after discovering that the harness' circuitry was also slowly degrading the latter's consciousness, are unable to convince Octavius to switch bodies again.
 After Venom attacks and takes Marconi hostage in exchange for the "real" Spider-Man, Octavius realizes the error of his ways just as Peter arrives and reverses the consciousness transfer.